Mala Cunningham: Addressing Heart Disease with Medical Yoga

 Have you been to the Yoga Retreat before?
 It is always a great pleasure to teach at the Sivananda Ashram.
 I deeply respect the depth of dedication to the yoga practices by the students of Swami Vishnu.
 It is very inspiring and admirable to see the next generation of yogis being so dedicated and committed to the principles and philosophy of the ancient yoga practices.

-Mala Cunningham, PhD, RYT-500, is a counseling psychologist and certified yoga therapist.
-A clinical assistant professor at the University of Virginia School of Nursing, she teaches courses in medical yoga and mindfulness to health professionals.
-Mala is the president of Positive Health Solutions and founder and director of the Cardiac Medical Yoga Teacher Training Certification Program.
+M. Mala Cunningham, Ph.D., C-IAYT, is a counseling psychologist and certified yoga therapist.
+She is also on the faculty at the University of Virginia School of Nursing where she teaches courses in lifestyle management and medical yoga to health professionals.
+Dr. Mala is the president of Positive Health Solutions and founder and director of the Cardiac Medical Yoga Teacher Training Certification Program and the Neuroscience and Yoga Teacher Training Program.